John Masefield

-John Edward Masefield (/ˈmeɪsˌfiːld, ˈmeɪz-/; 1 June 1878 – 12 May 1967) was an English poet and writer.
+John Edward Masefield, OM (/ˈmeɪsˌfiːld, ˈmeɪz-/; 1 June 1878 – 12 May 1967) was an English poet and writer.
 He was Poet Laureate from 1930 until his death in 1967, during which time he lived at Burcot, Oxfordshire, near Abingdon-on-Thames.
 Among his best known works are the children's novels The Midnight Folk and The Box of Delights, and the poems "The Everlasting Mercy" and "Sea-Fever".
 Shortly after his death his house (Burcote Brook) burned down and was later replaced by a Cheshire Home named after him.

 Biography

 Early life

-Masefield was born in Ledbury in Herefordshire to George Masefield, a solicitor, and his wife Caroline (née Parker).
+Masefield was born in Ledbury, Herefordshire, to George Masefield, a solicitor, and his wife Caroline (née Parker).
 He was baptised in the Church at Preston Cross, just outside Ledbury.
 His mother died giving birth to his sister when Masefield was six, and he went to live with his aunt.
 His father died soon afterwards, following a mental breakdown.